dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Explore the Vue client

 There are several key modifications from the original Vue template.
 The first is the addition of an _.env_ file.
 This file configures a `VITE_WEATHERAPI_URL` environment variable from the `services__weatherapi__1` environment variable.
-This environment variable is set by the .NET Aspire app host, and is used to resolve the "weatherapi" service endpoint.
+This environment variable is set by the .NET Aspire app host and is used to resolve the "weatherapi" service endpoint.

 :::code language="ini" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Vue/.env":::